zlatko-ms/hellonode/README.md

-# hellonode
+# HelloNode

-simple hello http backend for multi purpose cloud testing
+This is a simple nodejs/express application that I use as baseline for testing various Azure cloud infrastructures.